COSys-Research/Fixed-Posit/README.md

 The directory structure is as follows:
 - pintool: Contains the pintool that replaces single-precision IEEE-754 multiplications with fixed-posit multiplications
-- scripts: Contains various scripts used to tun experiments
+- scripts: Contains various scripts used to run experiments

 ## How to setup?
 - Download [Intel Pin](https://software.intel.com/content/www/us/en/develop/articles/pin-a-dynamic-binary-instrumentation-tool.html).
 Our pintool is tested with Pin 3.17.